 The Enterprise plans allow you to have unlimited number of users.

-Compared to Office 365, G Suite has a simpler pricing structure.
+Compared to Office 365, Google Workspace (formerly G Suite) has a simpler pricing structure.
 It has just 3 price plans.

 The amount of cloud storage space that you get for each user varies according to your plan.